alexo1/Public-Portal-docs/index.rst

 Design and develop a web portal  that :

-1.Will help the public have access to DHIS2 aggregate data via the portal.
+1. Will help the public have access to DHIS2 aggregate data via the portal.

     -Based on organization unit

     -Period